 - stomach pain

-Scientific studies showing rosehip oil’s promise make it an intriguing option for anyone looking to reduce the visible signs of aging, clear up scarring, or otherwise improve their skincare routine.
-Not only is it reasonably affordable and easy to use, it’s considered generally safe for all skin types.
+Scientific studies showing rosehip oil’s promise make it an intriguing option for anyone looking to reduce the visible signs of aging, clear up scarring, or otherwise improve their skin care routine.
+Not only is it reasonably affordable and easy to use, but it’s also considered generally safe for all skin types.